lwf/bosun-monitor.github.io/configuration.md

 * LeftJoin(expr, expr[, expr...]): results of the first expression (which may be a string or an expression) are left joined to results from all following expressions.
 * Lookup("table", "key"): Looks up the value for the key based on the tagset of the alert in the specified lookup table
 * LookupAll("table", "key", "tag=val,tag2=val2"): Looks up the value for the key based on the tagset specified in the given lookup table
+* HTTPGet("url"): Performs an http get and returns the raw text of the url

 Global template functions: